 Keep Them on the Mailing List

 Remember, they always have the option to unsubscribe, so don’t do it for them (unless, of course, someone requests it).
-Let that monthly email keep arriving in their inbox, complete with all the fun and success stories.
+With fitness studio software you can let that monthly email keep arriving in their inbox, complete with all the fun and success stories.

 Create a New List